commonlabs-id/next-with-analytics/README.md

 > Minimalistic analytics helper for Next.js which respects Do Not Track (DNT) headers.

-`next-with-analytics` is a tiny HOC that wraps a Next.js application with `react-ga` and some useful analytics helpers.
+`next-with-analytics` helps you integrate [Google Analytics](https://analytics.google.com/) on your [Next.js](https://nextjs.org/) app with ease.
 It also allows you to respect Do Not Track (DNT) settings for visitors that have them enabled.

 Other features include: